Bainbridge Island Recreation Center

 Cardio Strength: Cardio Strength is an energetic cardio workout using your body, weights, and bands to train fitness, agility, coordination, and strength.
 Cardio Strength appeals to a diverse population seeking a sport-inspired cardio workout.

-Hatha Raja Yoga: The most widely practiced yoga in America, Hatha uses postures, breathing, and meditation to bring about a sound, healthy body and a clear, peaceful mind.
+Hatha Raja Yoga: The most widely practiced yoga in America, Hatha uses postures, breathing, and meditation to bring a sound, healthy body, and a clear, peaceful mind.

 Mixed-Level Yoga: A multi-level Vinyasa class.
 Modifications will be offered for gentle, intermediate, and advanced practice.
 This class offers strength, flexibility, concentration, and breathwork.